richgel999/fpng/README.md

 lodepng:         352.10 MB  4.25 mps      28.84 mps
 ```

+Benchmarks using the included fpng_test tool, MSVC 2019, on a Xeon E5-2690 3.00 GHz

 ## Low-level description

-fpng.cpp uses a custom image aware pixel-wise Deflate compressor which was optimized for simplicity over high ratios.
-It uses a simple LZRW1-style parser, all literals (except the PNG filter bytes) are output in groups of 3 or 4, all matches are multiples of 3/4 bytes, and it only utilizes a single dynamic Huffman block with one PNG IDAT block.
+fpng's compressor uses a custom image aware pixel-wise Deflate compressor which was optimized for simplicity over high ratios.
+The "parser" only supports RLE matches using a match distance of 3/4 bytes, all literals (except the PNG filter bytes) are output in groups of 3 or 4, all matches are multiples of 3/4 bytes, and it only utilizes a single dynamic Huffman block within a single PNG IDAT chunk.
 It utilizes 64-bit registers and exploits unaligned little endian reads/writes.
 (On big endian CPU's it'll use 32/64bpp byteswaps.)

+There are two compressor variants in this release: a faster single pass compressor that utilizes a set of precomputed Huffman tables, or a slightly better two pass compressor that results in smaller files (enabled by passing FPNG_ENCODE_SLOWER flag to the compressor).

+The fast decompressor included in fpng.cpp can explictly only handle PNG files created by fpng.
+To detect these files, it looks for a PNG private ancillary chunk named "fdEC", which other readers will ignore because it's not marked as a "critical" PNG chunk.
+If this chunk isn't found, or the file doesn't conform to fpng's single IDAT and zlib constraints, the decompressor returns FPNG_DECODE_NOT_FPNG.
+The decompressor has numerous checks to ensure the PNG file was written by fpng.

 Passes over the input image and dynamic allocations are minimized, although it does use ```std::vector``` internally.
 The first scanline always uses filter #0, and the rest use filter #2 (previous scanline).
 It uses the fast CRC-32 code described by Brumme [here](https://create.stephan-brumme.com/crc32/).
 The original high-level PNG function (that code that writes the headers) was written by [Alex Evans](https://gist.github.com/908299).